create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **fromString** (*value: string, scene?: X3DScene*): void

-Set value from string.
+Set the value from a string.
 If an X3DScene is provided, units are respected and necessary conversions are performed.
+The string can be any legal value as produced by the `toString()` function.

 #### **fromVRMLString** (*value: string, scene?: X3DScene*): void

-Set value from VRML string.
+Set the value from a VRML string.
 If an X3DScene is provided, units are respected and necessary conversions are performed.
+The string can be any legal value as produced by the `toVRMLString()` function.

 <x3d-script-area name="X3D ECMAScript Example: X3DField fromVRMLString">
 <pre>